ghi-electronics/Docs/software/tinyclr/tutorials/gpio.md

 When an event occurs, the program stops what it is doing and control is transferred to an event handler.
 An event handler is code you write that responds to the event.

-Let's use event driven programming to respond to a button and turn and LED on and off.
+Let's use event driven programming to respond to a button and turn an LED on and off.
 We will raise an event when the value on the button's input pin changes because the button is pressed or released.

 You will see a reference to a "falling edge" in the following code.
 A falling edge occurs when the state of a pin goes from high to low.
 A rising edge is just the opposite -- it occurs when a pin goes from low to high.